 Ever since the dawn of the digital age, cybercrimes have been on the rise.
 Hackers are becoming advanced as rapidly as the change in technological tools.
 Cybersecurity jobs in 2020 are amongst the most in-demand professions across the globe.
 While in today’s technology-driven economy, many cyber jobs are unfilled.
 This is due to a shortage of qualified, skilled professionals.
-It is predicted that by the year 2021, unfilled cybersecurity jobs will reach 3.5 million, leaving many openings for those with the credentials employers seek.
+It has been predicted in a report by Cybersecurity Ventures’ that by the year 2021, unfilled cybersecurity jobs will reach 3.5 million, leaving many openings for those with the credentials employers seek.

 A cybersecurity professional has the responsibility of safeguarding a massive amount of private and sensitive data that may include social security information as well as secret military information.
 Cybercrimes are rising at an alarming pace, and the need for specialists to curb losses is also increasing.
 Here are some of the best cybersecurity jobs in 2020 roles that serve as examples of industry roles for qualified professionals.

 CISO or Chief Information Security Officer is an executive officer that is responsible for overseeing the security of an organization.
 They supervise the protection of crucial data, IT infrastructure and other valuation assets of the company.
 It is their responsibility to ensure security across all the levels in an organization, i.e., operations, budget, and strategy.
 Cybersecurity job aspirants can become a CISO by following a recommended career path and achieve his/her dream role.